auraml/coco-viewer/README.md

-  -h, --help                    show this help message and exit -i PATH, --images PATH        path to images folder or optionally to single image -a PATH, --annotations PATH   path to annotations json file -r to randomize order images in a dataset
+  -h, --help                    show this help message and exit -i PATH, --images PATH        path to images folder or optionally to single image -a PATH, --annotations PATH   path to annotations json file -r to randomize order of images in a dataset
 ```

 ## Example: